ibm-cloud-docs/key-protect/monitor-sysdig-metrics.md

 ## Latency
 {: #kp-metrics}

-The amount of time it takes to receive a response to your {{site.data.keyword.keymanagementserviceshort}} requests.
+The amount of time it takes
+{{site.data.keyword.keymanagementserviceshort}} to receive
+an API request and respond to it.

+The latency is calculated by getting the average of all requests of the same type that occur within 60 seconds.
+{: note}

 <table>
   <tr>